justingreerbbi/Scanner-Monitor/README.md

 brew install ffmpeg
 ```

-**Note:** Newer version than python version 3.11 is not supported by OpenAI Whisper
+**Note:** Python version 3.11 or newer is not supported by OpenAI Whisper, thus not support by this application if you choose to use transcribing.

 ## Installation